hayasix/romaja/README.rst

     True to express non-native sound like 'Di'.
 False to strictly comply with ISO3602:1989 or Kunrei-shiki only with Table 1.

 Command Line Tool
 =================

-As a CUI command, ``romaja.py`` transliterates Japanese words written in Katakana/Hiragana read from command line arguments or stdin::
+As a CUI command, ``romaja`` transliterates Japanese words written in Katakana/Hiragana read from command line arguments or stdin::

-    $ python romaja.py ローマじ へんかん は めんどう だ。
+    $ romaja ローマじ へんかん は めんどう だ。
     RO~MAJI HENKAN HA MENDO~ DA。

 Tildes (``~``) are used as substitutive symbols for macrons.
 Assigning